Rachel River: Plot

 The film follows various townspeople in the small, predominantly Scandinavian community of Rachel River in northern Minnesota.
 Mary Graving, an independent, unattached young woman, works for a weekly radio show.
-She is also a single mother who worries about not being able to provide for her children.
+She is also a single mother who worries about her ability to provide for her children.
 Mary must contend with the advances of several local men, including ex-husband Cordell; Jack, a funeral director; and Marlyn, the deputy sheriff.

 Meanwhile, Harriet White, the stoic wife of a farmer, bravely confronts the impending death of her husband.
-Momo, a developmentally disabled man, may know the truth to rumors that a horde of cash was hidden on the property of Svea Estava, a recently deceased townswoman.
+Momo, a developmentally disabled man, may know the truth about rumors that a hoard of cash was hidden on the property of Svea Estava, a recently deceased townswoman.

 Production

 The film was a longtime passion project for Sandy Smolan.
 He first got the idea for the film in 1983 after moving to Moose Lake, Minnesota from New York for a job and wanting to do a feature about the community where he lived.
 For a few years, he could not envision what the story would be about until he remembered he was given Letters From the Country, a short story collection written by Carol Bly shortly before leaving New York.
-The stories happened to be set in the Moose Lake area.
+The stories are set in the Moose Lake area.
 He decided to adapt it and was able to get Judith Guest, author of the novel Ordinary People and a Minnesotan, to write the script.
 Financing was a prolonged process involving grants from the Corporation for Public Broadcasting and PBS's American Playhouse.
 In 1984 and 1985, Smolan was invited to present his concept for the film at the Sundance Institute.
-The film was the recipient of the first ever Sundance/Panavision Filmmaker Grant, which provided the production with a Panaflex camera.
+The film was the recipient of the first ever Sundance/Panavision Filmmaker Grant, which provided the production with a Panaflex camera that permitted filming in temperatures of 20 below zero.